G-Houlmann/PRR_Labo4/README.md

 ## Configuration instructions
 When filling in the configuration file, please pay attention to the following:
 - The process IDs must all be lower than 1000, because of an identification specification.
 This specification can be changed by updating a constant in the code.
-- The prime divisor attached to a process must be a prime number.
-All the prime numbers from 2 to the _nth_ one (_n_ being the amount of clients in the configuration file).
-If you skip one, the program will not work correctly.
+- In the `primeDivisors` array, please give at least as many prime numbers (ascending from 2, without missing any) as the number of clients you have declared.
+For example, if you have 5 clients, write `[2, 3, 5, 7, 11]`.